jpabadir/pace-c/meeting-minutes/team-minutes/nov16-team-minutes.md

 - aleks will fix pr with only buttons (more info below)
 - change task so that we only have buttons and no cards
 - aleks will style the buttons so that we have (tutorial, accepted, suggested) and then the logout button
+- aleks explains tabs in tutorial tab
+- get tasks done by friday 7pm (this means it should be merged by this time)
+- eric fill out peer testing sign up sheet
 -